 For career-focused adults, the best format is usually the one that can survive real life.
 That sounds obvious, but it matters.
 A course is only valuable if you can complete it and use what you learn.

 Self-paced courses tend to align well with professionals pursuing targeted upskilling.
-If you need to strengthen a specific capability, earn a recognized certificate, or build fluency in an emerging area without disrupting your work schedule, the format supports that goal efficiently.
+If you need to strengthen a specific capability, earn a recognised certificate, or build fluency in an emerging area without disrupting your work schedule, the format supports that goal efficiently.
 It is particularly strong for learners who value autonomy and want the freedom to revisit material over time.

 Cohort learning tends to be more effective when development is tied to a broader transformation in how you think, communicate, or lead.
 If discussion, reflection, and group challenge are central to the learning experience, a cohort may create deeper engagement.